 As with previous projects, Fleshwound is at once deeply personal, as well as guided and informed by the collective consciousness.
 We’re going through a lot as a species at this point in history, and this work is from Trance, to all his fellow adventurers in spirit.

 It was always Trance’s intention to use U2’s Achtung Baby as a direction in style, and feel for this album.
 All the songs were written on guitar, and adapted or expanded further into adult contemporary and alternative rock territories.
-Some of the cuts remained as primarily acoustic recordings, while others developed into full-blown anthems of uplifting energy.
+Some of the cuts remained as primarily acoustic recordings, while others developed into full-blown rock anthems of uplifting energy.

-Most of the final selections were composed back in 2003 and 2004, and then went through numerous iterations, mixes, reworking and re-recording.
+Most of the final selections were composed in 2003 and 2004, and then went through numerous iterations, mixes, reworking and re-recording.
 Many of the original vocal tracks remain, but much about the entire project has been revised and revisited.
 The trial and error and many challenges of this album has at times been daunting, and increasingly frustrating for the artist, always wanting to better what has been released previously, while staying true to his message.

-A few years later, Trance set up his own Yamaha kit in a friend’s basement, and proceeded to once-and-for-all nail down the live drum tracks, as he’d always envisioned them to sound and feel.
-This would be the glue that would bring together all the fragmented pieces, and the energy that would carry the songs much more consistently from the first track to the last.
+A few years later, Trance set up his own Yamaha drum kit in a friend’s basement, and proceeded to once-and-for-all nail down the live drum tracks, as he’d always envisioned them to sound and feel.
+This would be the glue that would bring together all the fragmented pieces, and the energy that would carry the songs much more consistently from the opening track to the last.

 Life still happens while we’re making plans, and in this case, it was no different.
 The project sat for a few more years, until Trance had relocated to Vancouver Island, and in the summer of 2017, found the right space and time to start in on the final mixes and touches to cement and complete what Fleshwound was finally to become.